Kidney Ureter And Suprarenal Gland Question And Answers

 Answer:

-Morrison’s parallelogram
+Morrison’s Parallelogram

 Kidney Ureter And Suprarenal Gland Morrison'd Parallelogram Illustrating Surface Marking Of Kidneys On The Back

-• Two horizontal lines are drawn, one at the level of the spine of T11 and the other at the level of spine of L3
+• Two horizontal lines are drawn, one at the level of the spine of T11 and the other at the level of the spine of L3

-• Then two vertical lines are drawn, one 2.5 cm and the other 9 cm lateral to median plane
+• Then two vertical lines are drawn, one 2.5 cm and the other 9 cm lateral to the median plane

 • Hilum lies opposite to the lower border of 1st lumbar spine.
 Lower on the right side.